andreiw/UefiToolsPkg/README.md

 Don't forget to include [Library/FTSLib.h](Include/Library/FTSLib.h) instead of fts.h.

 Limitations are highlighted in [README.md](Library/FTSLib/README.md).

+### StdExtLib

+This provides functionality that should be in the edk2 StdLib, but isn't, and that isn't large enough to be a library on its own.
+This also overrides some broken behavior in StdLib, so be sure to include [Library/StdExtLib.h](Include/Library/StdExtLib.h) last.

 Other UEFI Utilities on the Web
 -------------------------------